NutekSecurity/nutek-cipher/README.md

 of encryption/decryption tool;

 I'm opened to pull requests correcting my mistakes, although for now there is nothing wrong with the program itself.
+And after no input from community I will assume that everything is fine.

+## license

+Read [LICENSE](/LICENSE) file for more information (contact me for commercial license).